tbs1-bo/ioemu/README.md

 The emulator has two buttons.
 Their current state (pressed or not pressed) can be read from the attribute `buttons`.
 It's a bool array corresponding to the state of being pressed.

+The following program lights up some LEDs depending on the button being pressed.

 ```python
 emu = Emulator()